Adult attention deficit hyperactivity disorder: Signs and symptoms

-ADHD is a chronic condition, beginning in early childhood that can persist throughout a person's lifetime.
+ADHD is a chronic condition, beginning in early childhood, and can persist throughout a person's lifetime.
 It is estimated that 33–66% of children with ADHD will continue to have significant ADHD-related symptoms persisting into adulthood, resulting in a significant impact on education, employment, and interpersonal relationships.

-Individuals with ADHD exhibit deficiencies in self-regulation and self-motivation which in turn foster problematic characteristics such as distractibility, procrastination, and disorganization.
+Individuals with ADHD exhibit deficiencies in self-regulation and self-motivation, which in turn foster problematic characteristics such as distractibility, procrastination, and disorganization.
 They are often perceived by others as chaotic, with a tendency to need high stimulation to be less distracted and function effectively.
-The learning potential and overall intelligence of an adult with ADHD, however, is no different from the potential and intelligence of adults who do not have the disorder.
+The learning potential and overall intelligence of an adult with ADHD, however, are no different from the potential and intelligence of adults who do not have the disorder.

 Whereas teachers and caregivers responsible for children are often attuned to the symptoms of ADHD, employers and others who interact with adults are less likely to regard such behaviors as a symptom.
 In part, this is because symptoms do change with maturity; adults who have ADHD are less likely to exhibit obvious hyperactive behaviors.
 Instead, they may report constant mental activity and inner restlessness as their hyperactivity internalizes.

-Symptoms of ADHD (see table below) can vary widely between individuals and throughout the lifetime of an individual.
+Symptoms of ADHD (see table below) can vary widely between individuals, and throughout the lifetime of an individual.
 As the neurobiology of ADHD is becoming increasingly understood, it is becoming evident that difficulties exhibited by individuals with ADHD are due to problems with the parts of the brain responsible for executive functions (see below: Pathophysiology).
 These result in problems with sustaining attention, planning, organization, prioritization, time management, impulse control, and decision making.